Europe-U.S. data transfer deal used by many firms ruled invalid

 "In the light of the ruling, we will continue this work towards a new and safe framework for the transfer of personal data across the Atlantic," Commission Vice President Frans Timmermans told a news conference.

-Without Safe Harbour, the United States loses its status in the EU as a country that provides "adequate protection" for personal data.
+Without Safe Harbor, the United States loses its status in the EU as a country that provides "adequate protection" for personal data.

 The EU has granted that status to only 11 countries worldwide.
 For transfers to any other country, such as Japan, companies have to draw up contracts establishing privacy protections between groups or seek approval from data protection authorities, something they will now be required to do for transfers to the United States.